AB InBev launches SAB bid, to sell MillerCoors stake

 While the MillerCoors stake sale is aimed at satisfying U.S. regulators, it remains to be seen whether the new company will have to divest SABMiller's 49 percent stake in CR Snow, the largest brewer in China, where AB InBev already has about 14 percent of the market.

-AB InBev Chief Executive Carlos Brito declined to comment on China or its future as a bottler of PepsiCo (PEP.N) drinks, given that SABMiller bottles Coca-Cola (KO.N) drinks.
+AB InBev Chief Executive Carlos Brito declined to comment on China or its future as a bottler of PepsiCo drinks, given that SABMiller bottles Coca-Cola drinks.

-Also unclear is the future of SABMiller's relationship with French wine maker Castel Group and stake in Turkish brewer Anadolu Efes (AEFES.IS).
+Also unclear is the future of SABMiller's relationship with French wine maker Castel Group and stake in Turkish brewer Anadolu Efes.

 AB InBev's lead advisers are investment bank Lazard and law firm Freshfields Bruckhaus Deringer.
 SAB's advisers include Robey Warshaw, JP Morgan and Morgan Stanley and law firm Linklaters.